andrioni/julia-doc-pt_br/stdlib/base.rst

 .. function:: search(string, chars, [start])

    Search for the given characters within the given string.
-The second argument may be a single character, a vector or a set of characters, a string, or a regular expression (but regular expressions are only allowed on contiguous strings, such as ASCII or UTF-8 strings).
+The second argument may be a single character, a vector or a set of characters, a string, or a regular expression (though regular expressions are only allowed on contiguous strings, such as ASCII or UTF-8 strings).
 The third argument optionally specifies a starting index.
 The return value is a range of indexes where the matching sequence is found, such that ``s[search(s,x)] == x``.
 The return value is ``0:-1`` if there is no match.

 .. function:: replace(string, pat, r[, n])

    Search for the given pattern ``pat``, and replace each occurance with ``r``.
 If ``n`` is provided, replace at most ``n`` occurances.
 As with search, the second argument may be a single character, a vector or a set of characters, a string, or a regular expression.

-.. function:: replace(string, pat, f[, n])

-   Search for the given pattern ``pat``, and replace each occurance with ``f(pat)``.
-If ``n`` is provided, replace at most ``n`` occurances.
-As with search, the second argument may be a single character, a vector or a set of characters, a string, or a regular expression.
+If ``r`` is a function, each occurrence is replaced with ``r(s)`` where ``s`` is the matched substring.

 .. function:: split(string, [chars, [limit,] [include_empty]])

    Return an array of strings by splitting the given string on occurrences of the given character delimiters, which may be specified in any of the formats allowed by ``search``'s second argument (i.e. a single character, collection of characters, string, or regular expression).
 If ``chars`` is omitted, it defaults to the set of all space characters, and ``include_empty`` is taken to be false.
 The last two arguments are also optional: they are are a maximum size for the result and a flag determining whether empty fields should be included in the result.

-.. function:: strip(string)
+.. function:: strip(string, [chars])

    Return ``string`` with any leading and trailing whitespace removed.
+If a string ``chars`` is provided, instead remove characters contained in that string.

-.. function:: lstrip(string)
+.. function:: lstrip(string, [chars])

    Return ``string`` with any leading whitespace removed.
+If a string ``chars`` is provided, instead remove characters contained in that string.

-.. function:: rstrip(string)
+.. function:: rstrip(string, [chars])

    Return ``string`` with any trailing whitespace removed.
+If a string ``chars`` is provided, instead remove characters contained in that string.

-.. function:: begins_with(string, prefix)
+.. function:: beginswith(string, prefix)

    Returns ``true`` if ``string`` starts with ``prefix``.

-.. function:: ends_with(string, suffix)
+.. function:: endswith(string, suffix)

    Returns ``true`` if ``string`` ends with ``suffix``.